 We are currently recruiting for Language Buddy Volunteers to be part of a very popular Language Support Buddy programme.
-In this programme you will be matched with an international student and need to meet one-on-one for 6 weeks to help practise their general English language skills.
+In this programme you will be matched with an international student to meet one-on-one for 6 weeks to help practise their general English language skills.
 You can tailor your sessions to the interests of you and your buddy and work on the areas they need help in.

-From the start of the academic year, you will be matched with up to 2 students to meet individually one-to-one for a 6 week programme.
+You will be matched with up to 2 students to meet individually one-to-one for a 6 week programme.

 You are expected to: